netanel97/easy-sale_assignment/README.md

 ## Overview

-Easy Sale is an Android application that demonstrates user management functionality.
+Android application that demonstrates user management functionality.
 It allows users to view, create, edit, and delete user profiles.
 The app uses a combination of local storage and remote API calls to manage user data efficiently.

 ## Features